Tryll/TeamFoundationServer/README.md

 **Key Features:**

+- Creates a unified source tree for the complete TFS project, for consistent handling of large projects
+- TFS Branches are processed as directories (owners will split to the required branches after migration)
-- Recursively processes all changesets through the entire branch hierarchy
+- Recursively processes all changesets through the entire project hierarchy
 - Preserves complete commit history with original timestamps and authors
 - Handles all TFVC change types (add, edit, delete, rename, branch)
 - Supports secure authentication methods
 - Optimized for pipeline execution in Azure DevOps
-- Creates a flat migration for consistent handling of large projects

 **When to use this approach:**